 While I try to do this every week, it can definitely be a struggle to think of new things to cook each week.

-So in my case, I like to get around this issue by having the meal plans sent directly to me.
+So in my case, I like to make things easier on myself by having the meal plans sent directly to me.

 For that, I use a service called $5 Meal Plan.
 It costs, surprise surprise, $5 per month – meaning that for only $1.25 per week, they send me meal plans, recipes and shopping lists.